hristina-uzunova/MEGAN/README.md

 ### Folder structure
 This code works with following directory structure.
-You can choose another structure, however think about replacing the default options of the root directories.
+You can choose another structure, however, think about replacing the default options of the root directories.
 ```
 .
 ├── Data